josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🎓_safeguarding_as_surveillance.md

 ## 🏮 Footer

-*Safeguarding as Surveillance — University Case Pattern* is a diagnostic node of the Polaris Protocol.
+*🎓 Safeguarding as Surveillance — University Case Pattern* is a diagnostic node of the Polaris Protocol.
 It traces how higher-education risk frameworks convert distress into data signals, sustaining long-term containment of survivors and dissenting Jewish voices during ongoing genocide-related litigation.

 > 📡 Cross-references: